Sweet Love (Anita Baker song): Critical reception

 Daryl Easlea of the BBC said that Baker's voice "rings like a bell", and that "Sweet Love" is one of the three most memorable tracks on Rapture.
 He felt that the lyrics might have sounded trite if sung by a different artist, but that Baker imbued them with "so much passion and wonderment" that they sound like "old love sonnets" brought back to life.

 Awards

 Baker won two Grammys at the 29th Annual Grammy Awards (1987).
-"Sweet Love" was selected as Best R&B Song, earning her (along with Gary Bias and Louis Johnson) a songwriting award.
+"Sweet Love" was selected as Best R&B Song, earning her (along with Gary Bias and Louis A. Johnson) a songwriting award.
 Also, the album containing this song, Rapture, won in the category Best Female R&B Vocal performance.